tgmitra/staticdb/README.md

 ## Its a data store for the web

 StaticDB is a data store that completely embraces the web.
 Store your data with JSON documents.
 Access your documents with your web browser via HTTP.
-Index, combine, and transform your data store documents with JavaScript.
+Combine, and transform your data store documents with JavaScript.
 This works well with all modern web and mobile apps.
 You can even serve web apps directly out of StaticDB.
 And you can distribute your data, or your apps efficiently using StaticDB.